nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     1. Prerequisites: Place _staffd.jar_ in an empty _home folder_.

     1. Test case: `addShift -i 1 d/monday-0`<br>
        Expected: _staffd.json_ appears in _data_ folder inside _home folder_.
 Staff with name `Alex Yeoh` has a field history in _staffd.json_ whereas the other staff do not.
 Sample output [here](sample/addShift.json).
-Note the period output will be different with date.
+Note the time period output will be different with date.

     1. Test case: `delete -i 1`<br>
        Expected: _staffd.json_ is updated with `Alex Yeoh removed`.
 Sample output [here](sample/deleteAlex.json).